Why Choose Our Multi-Vehicle Accident Attorneys in Georgia?

-Driving accidents do happen and many result in catastrophic injuries or fatality.
+Driving accidents do happen and many result in catastrophic injuries or wrongful death in Georgia.
 In 2014, a multi-vehicle and chain reaction accident occurred in Bibb County, Georgia involving seven vehicles in the crash.
 Luckily, nobody reported any injuries at the date of publication of the article that discusses the details of the crash.

 There was another seven car accident in Clayton County, Georgia during a police chase for alleged perpetrators that robbed a bank.
 Another example of a chain reaction and multi-vehicle accident that just happened recently in February, 2015 involved the famous athlete and Olympic gold medal winner Bruce Jenner.
 In that accident, there was a fatality of a 67 year old woman.
 Bruce Jenner has not been charged in the case to this date of March 1, 2015.

 All of these cases illustrate that a multi-vehicle accident and chain reaction can happen anywhere to anybody.
 It is imperative that we all use precautions when driving, don’t become distracted while driving and follow all of the rules of the road.

 The NHTSA has reported that an average of a 102 people die each day from automobile accidents.
 That is one death every 14 minutes.
 To avoid becoming a statistic, when you are considering the purchase or lease of a motor vehicle, research the type of vehicle you would like to buy or lease and that particular vehicle’s safety rating as well as the highway and state information about vehicle accidents to see if your potential vehicle is involved in an unusual amount of accidents.